TestMyQt/material/README.md

 # Qt MOOC material

-**Here are our plans and outlines for the Qt Mooc course materials.**
+**Here is a brief summary of the topics of the course.
+Included are also the objectives of each topic there is an objective for**

 ### [Introduction](https://github.com/TestMyQt/material/blob/master/course/week-0/introduction.md) - Introduction to the course
 * Everything required for starting the course